Contents

 - Adding an SDI input

-- Adding source destinations
+- Adding multiple source destinations

 - Editing a MediaHub Project